juliadagum/my-site-test/README.md

 # Julia's Website

-Check out all my cool data science projects!
+Here are all my cool data science projects!